slerman12/BrokenWisdoms-V2-in-progress/5-Opposing-Views.md

 I had to buy waist straps to finally start to recover because I couldn't sit up from the debilitated position I shook with anxiety in on the couch.

-The steak diet, which I began after the severest of these symptoms and withdrawing from benzos, in spring, 2020, helped my cognitive-energy-mood recovery.
+The steak diet, which I began after the severest of these symptoms and withdrawing from benzos, in Spring, 2020, helped my cognitive-energy-mood recovery.

 And after all of this, [literally nothing was cured](https://www.reddit.com/r/kundalini/comments/kvbjhs/does_anyone_feel_physically_moved_by_some/).
 Which reality—theirs, wherein the conditions that lead to hospitalization are accidents that need to be militantly defeated (wherein meditation, yoga, good social life, intelligence, healthy Paleo diet, and maybe even an antipsychotic wouldn't suffice), or mine, wherein their practices are full of "psychiatric disorder" (and, as ever more abundantly shown, more than just psychiatric, but environmental, dietary, social, and more)—makes more sense?